The main scope

 The story before the Esprit

 Actually I was quite satisfied with my TS 90/600 triplet apochromat.
-The triplet came along with a fibre reinforced carbon tube and a Baader Steeltrack focuser.
+The triplet came along with a fibre reinforced carbon tube and a Baader Steeltrack Focuser.
 At the time I purchased the scope my only intension was to use it visual.
 Years later I still think that the scope was excellent for this application.
-It comes with a smooth working focuser and delivers needle-sharp stars without noticeable chromatic aberration.
+It comes with a smooth working Focuser and delivers needle-sharp stars without noticeable chromatic aberration.
 All this weighs 3.5 kg only.
 Here I will give a description of the Skywatcher Esprit 100 ED, my way of setting work and the history how I came to it.

-It took much effort to optimize the flattener to chip distance.
+It took much effort to optimize the Flattener to chip distance.
 Finally I figured out that 119 mm is the best back focus.
-Since the original flattener casing was a bit too loose I started my lathe and built a new one.
+Since the original Flattener casing was a bit too loose I started my lathe and built a new one.
 The latter fitted inside the Steeltrack tube tight but without any tense.
-With the TS 2″ flattener in its new casing the image train gave excellent star-images.
+With the TS 2″ Flattener in its new casing the image train gave excellent star-images.

 Constraints when used for astrophotography